 Corporate Governance Initiatives

-Further improvements to soundness, efficiency, and transparency of corporate operations, and risk reduction
+Further improvements to soundness, efficiency, and transparency of business operations, and risk reduction

-Kubota considers increased company-wide presence to be vital in order to achieve long-term, stable corporate value improvements – one of our top management priorities – while also balancing economic value, social value, and corporate value.
+Kubota considers increased company-wide presence to be vital in order to achieve long-term, stable corporate value improvements – one of our top management priorities – while also balancing economic value and social value.
 In order to achieve our long-term goal of becoming a Global Major Brand capable of contributing even more toward society by earning trust from still more customers, we are promoting initiatives to further strengthen corporate governance, without limiting ourselves to increased sales and profits alone.
-We are working to increase corporate operational soundness, efficiency, and transparency, construct an internal governance system, and engage in appropriate risk management.
+We are working to increase business operational soundness, efficiency, and transparency, construct an internal governance system, and engage in appropriate risk management.

 Initiatives to reinforce Kubota’s governance structure